 CONS: Very limited free trial; sometimes basic graphics.

-SketchUp, Google's free design software needs to be installed on your computer.
+SketchUp, Google's 3D design software needs to be installed on your computer.
 Not purely for garden design, it nevertheless includes landscape templates.
+A basic version is available for free, and there's a tiered price system for anyone wanting to do more complicated designs or use it for business.

 PROS: Can upload your own photo; plenty of features.